CHANGE-EPFL/frame-project-cli/docs/src/user/getting_units.md

 frame list components
 ```

-Use the `--only-local` or `--only-remote` to restrict the lists to only units that are on your computer, or to only units available in the [Frame library](https://frame-dev.epfl.ch).
+Use the `--only-local` or `--only-remote` to restrict the lists to only units that are on your computer, or to only units available in the [FRAME library](https://frame-dev.epfl.ch).
 For example:
 ```bash
 frame list models --only-remote
 ```